-Jurisdiction Vision Clearance Vision Clearance Height of Fence in Primary Front Secondary Front Vision Clearance Yard Yard Area Alexandria 100.00 feet 100.00 feet 3.5 feet Arlington County 25.00 feet 25.00 Feet 3.0 feet Fairfax County 30.00 feet 30.00 Feet 4.0 feet City of Fall Church 25.00 Feet 25.00 Feet 4.0 feet
+Jurisdiction Vision Clearance Vision Clearance Height of Fence in Primary Front Yard Secondary Front Yard Vision Clearance Alexandria 100.00 feet 100.00 feet 3.5 feet Arlington County 25.00 feet 25.00 Feet 3.0 feet Fairfax County 30.00 feet 30.00 Feet 4.0 feet City of Fall Church 25.00 Feet 25.00 Feet 4.0 feet

 In looking at a visual analysis, staff from Transportation and Environmental Services studied various neighborhoods throughout the City.
-The analysis looked at the regulations as they are currently implemented with a 100-foot vision clearance measured from the centerline and what they would look like if the regulations required a smaller 30-foot vision clearance and imposed from the intersecting curb grade.
+The analysis looked at the regulations as they are currently implemented with a 100-foot vision clearance measured from the centerline and what they would look like if the regulations required a smaller 30-foot vision clearance and imposed from the intersecting curb line.
 (See exhibits on pages 10 through 12).